Africa

 You then appeared before the various Heads of State and representatives of the OAU at Niamey in Niger.
 I fully expected you to at least accept the world help that was offered your starving throngs.
 However, you delayed, hoping to use these unfortunates with world sympathy on their side as a tool to further your ambition to achieve war concessions at the upcoming peace talks in Addis Ababa.
 Thus innocent victims continue to perish needlessly of starvation, the most agonising death that can befall any living creature.

-POINT FIVE – This was incredible to me.
+POINT FIVEThis was incredible to me.
 I am now convinced that I have been used by you and your cabinet to help in military adventures of your origin….using your starving hordes as hostages to negotiate a victory.

-If at some later date, following the isuance of this letter, you do concede to allow a mercy land corridor…would you expect me to agree to espouse before the world Press the incredible delay of your decision.
+If at some later date, following the issuance of this letter, you do concede to allow a mercy land corridor…would you expect me to agree to espouse before the world Press the incredible delay of your decision.
 What explanation could I honestly give for the needless prolongation of this horror.

 Inconceivable acts